Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 It should be noted that as long as a privilege is listed, it may be used; it may be listed as disabled currently, but enabling it is a trivial task.

 Of particular use are the SeDebugPrivilege and the SeImpersonatePrivilege.
-With these (after they are both enabled), an individual can successfully open a handle to a system integrity process (and token) and impersonate it's token, gaining system level integrity.
+With these (after they are both enabled), an individual can successfully open a handle to a system integrity process (and token) and impersonate its token, gaining system level integrity.
 After playing with this ability a bit, one will notice that some system integrity processes seem to be more accessible than others; this quirk was dialed in on by the author of the SpecterOps article, who found that the critical difference lies in the TokenOwner property of a process.
 This can be observed in the following image comparing winlogon.exe with spoolsv.exe:

 ![image](https://user-images.githubusercontent.com/91164728/164984441-7b67ce40-4f79-45d6-9246-4364aa26ff16.png)

 Note that the owner of winlogon is "Administrators", while the owner of spoolsv is "LogonSessionId_0...".
 The impact on our work here is that from an Administrator prompt a handle can be opened to winlogon and it's token impersonated, and while a handle can be opened to spoolsv, it's token may not be opened in order to impersonate it.
-If one were to want to access the token of spoolsv, or another system integrity process's that is not owned by Administrators, they will first need to impersonate system (most easily done by opening winlogons process/token and calling ImpersonateLoggedOnUser()) before they will be able to do so.
+If one were to want to access the token of spoolsv, or another system integrity process's that is not owned by Administrators, they will first need to impersonate system (most easily done by opening winlogon's process/token and calling ImpersonateLoggedOnUser()) before they will be able to do so.

 Another wrinkle comes in when PPL protected processes are encountered.
 The specifics of PPL protection will not be covered here, but for our purposes PPL protection can be summarized as an additional layer of security/protection on a process that greatly inhibits userland interaction with it.
 PPL protection can be observed on several system processes, to include wininit.exe, smss.exe, MsMpEng.exe, and services.exe.
 Smss.exe is viewed in ProcessExplorer where its PPL status can be observed as "PsProtectedSignerWinTcb-Light":